 Report: Why you shouldn’t warm up your engine in the morning

 A lot of people think that a cold engine needs to warm up in the morning.
 But the engineers at Road & Track magazine believe otherwise.

 The idea that engines need to warm up to a certain operating temperature dates back to the time of carburetors.
 But today’s fuel-injected engines can warm up quickly even in the coldest weather.

-Not only do you not need to warm up your engine, you can actually harm it by doing that over time.
+So not only do you not need to warm up your engine, you can actually harm it by doing that over time!
 The idle time allows raw gasoline to get into the oil.
 That engine oil dilution will compromise the lubricants in the oil and actually increase wear on your engine.